Endless Pools® Helps Masters Cyclist Thrive

 John Platero is a busy man.
 The founder and owner of Future Fit, Inc., director of the National Council of Certified Personal Trainers, an author and musician, Platero also competed in 95 Masters cycling races in 2013, placing in 27 of them.

-The well-respected 55-year old fitness professional has learned to maximize his training and recovery time with the aid of his backyard Endless Pool.
+The well-respected 55-year old fitness professional has learned to maximize his training and recovery time with the aid of his Endless Pools backyard installation.

-Never one to shy away from pushing himself to the limit, he quickly understood the value of the Endless Pools ability to provide an unparalleled rehabilitation and training tool.
+Never one to shy away from pushing himself to the limit, he quickly understood the value of the Endless Pools Performance model's ability to provide an unparalleled rehabilitation and training tool.

 “It’s awesome, I love it,” said Platero.
 “It’s a safe environment that’s allowed me to rehab and do dynamic movement in a non-weight bearing environment.”